-With a proud Hindu culture, cheap prices, great tourist infrastructure, thousands of bizarre temples, and amazing beaches and food, this little island has a little bit of everything - and then some.
+With a proud Hindu culture, cheap prices, great tourist infrastructure, thousands of bizarre temples, and amazing beaches and food, this little island has a little bit of everything – and then some.
 Bali is its own Garden of Eden, with thousands of tourists coming to enjoy her beauty and warmth.
+Take a photo tour and you’ll know why you want to.

 Bali’s beauty is captivating and many a traveler has come away from the island describing the experience as being almost mystical.
 There are lush forests, fertile rice paddy fields, volcanoes that peak through the clouds and beaches that give way to the warm waters of the Indian Ocean.